unnikrishnan-c/HPC-Workshop/README.md

  **Tutorials**<br>

-The commands used in the video lecture is available as .md file  and the presentaion as .pptx file in the  folder tutorials.
+The commands used in the video lecture is available as a .md file  and the presentaion as a .pptx file in the  folder tutorials.